 Mrs Grierson is the Foundation Stage class teacher who plans for and organises the teaching and assessment, she is with the class every morning.
 Mrs Senior works with the children at Forest School and most afternoons.
 They are supported by Mrs Slater (Teaching Assistant) and Mrs Harris (Teaching Assistant).
-All three are responsible for the children's social and emotional welfare and for making daily observations on their children's abilities and progress.
+All four are responsible for the children's social and emotional welfare and for making daily observations on their children's abilities and progress.
 Any information about your child's interests, likes/dislikes, abilities or needs can be shared with them so that the teaching can be tailored more individually.
 Please keep in close touch with them as children's progress greatly benefits from this approach.

 Mrs Morris is Deputy Head and SENCO, responsible for special educational needs across the school and is available after school every day should you have any concerns.

 When your child starts school he or she will be given a book to take home every day.
 Initially, these may not contain any words, so please do not be surprised by this!
 Picture books help develop good language skills which are an essential precursor to good reading and writing.
 Your role is to share the book with your child, encouraging discussion about the pictures and the what seems to be happening in the story.
 When your child is ready, he or she will be given a Reading Scheme book which has vocabulary that increases in complexity across a number of finely graded levels.
 This allows your child to develop the necessary reading skills and confidence in a structured and highly scaffolded way.
-We ask that parents hear their children read daily for 5 to 10 minutes and change these Reading Scheme books regularly.
+We ask that parents hear their children read daily for 5 to 10 minutes.
 At some point, your child will be given a number of high frequency words to learn by sight.
 These words usually cannot be sounded out and are very common in the English language.
 It is essential that they are learned daily and can be read fluently for your child's reading skills to progress.
 If you have any queries regarding supporting your child's reading, please do not hesitate to ask a member of staff for advice.

 In addition to school uniform, your child will require a pair of black plimsoles as indoor shoes.
 On Forest School days children can wear old clothing and bring school uniform to change into afterwards.
 Book bags can be bought from the school office and will be needed daily for transporting reading books, homework, letters etc. We encourage children to drink water throughout the day and ask that drinking bottles only contain water and have a sports cap to reduce spillage.